zoomix/flutter_byte/README.md

 - [ ] Goalkeeper
 - [ ] History of positions
 - [ ] Outline on players about to be replaced
-- [ ] Sort list of players by revers time played
+- [x] Sort list of players by time played, ascending
 - [ ] Warn if multiple selected players have the same position